hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/README.RU.rst

 4. **Run Tests:** Save the code as a Python file (e.g., `test_endpoints.py`) and run it using `pytest`.

-This expanded example demonstrates the structure and best practices for writing robust `pytest` tests for your `endpoints` module.
+This expanded example demonStartes the structure and best practices for writing robust `pytest` tests for your `endpoints` module.
 Remember to adapt it to your specific APIs and their expected behavior.
 Focus on testing *all* the important functionalities of each API method.
 Remember to install the `pytest` library (`pip install pytest`) if you haven't already.